daniel-jach/instant-eva-deutsch/README.md

 A demo version of InstantEva Deutsch is available
 <a href='https://danieljach.shinyapps.io/instant-eva-deutsch/' target='_blank'>here</a>.

+An example of the summary is available
+<a href='https://github.com/daniel-jach/instant-eva-deutsch/blob/master/summary.pdf' target='_blank'>here</a>.

 The application is written in *R* (R Core Team 2013) and uses *shiny* (Chang et al. 2020).